 - developing skills for communication and interaction across cultures

 In providing children with a culturally competent early childhood education experience, educators must first reflect on their own level of cultural competence.
-Cultural competence asks educators explore their ability to understand, communicate with, and effectively interact with people across various cultures.
+Cultural competence asks educators to explore their ability to understand, communicate with, and effectively interact with people across various cultures.
 It’s important to be able to respect and celebrate diversity and what it brings to communities.

 Cultural diversity in ECE and its impact